 Clean up costs are paid for by insurance companies under a court-approved comprehensive claims settlement.
 Additionally, Whittaker Corporation (or their successors) has the responsibility to pay for any clean-up that might not be covered by the insurance.
 The City is not taking any action that would change this responsibility.

 What entitlements currently exist on the property?

 In May 1995, the Santa Clarita City Council approved the Porta Bella Specific Plan, creating vested land use entitlements on the property and designating the property Specific Plan.
 These entitlements (Specific Plan, Development Agreement, Vesting Tentative Tract Map, and Oak Tree Permit) allow for the development of 1,244 single family residential units and 1,667 multi-family residential units, as well as 96 acres of commercial and business/office park uses.
 The Specific Plan also envisions 407 acres of open space and 42 acres of recreational uses.
-While the Development Agreement will expire in 2016, the Specific Plan for the property will remain in place indefinitely until it is amended or replaced by another entitlement granted by the City Council in the future, which City staff believes is likely to be proposed prior to redevelopment of the site.
+While the Development Agreement will expire on January 1, 2021, the Specific Plan for the property will remain in place indefinitely until it is amended or replaced by another entitlement granted by the City Council in the future, which City staff believes is likely to be proposed prior to development of the site.

 Who is overseeing cleanup of the site?

 The site clean-up is under the supervision of the California Department of Toxic Substances Control (DTSC).
 DTSC issued an order to Whittaker Corporation to perform site clean-up.
 The Remedial Action Plan (RAP) has been approved by DTSC and the next year will be spent completing the Remedial Design Plan, which is the implementation document for the RAP.
 The property has been divided into seven “operable units” with differing clean-up strategies for each unit.